thomasferte/sGBJ_computation/reporting/simu_rembrandt_breast.md

 - Type (F) : half of genes follows $\beta \sim \mathcal{N}(-0.8, 0.4^2)$
   and half follows $\beta \sim \mathcal{N}(0.8, 0.4^2)$

+**Note : scenario D, E and F do not rely on correlation matrix to simulate variance covariance matrix so the those matrix are unlikely to be positive definite.**

 - Type (G), (H) and (I) : same as type (D), (E), (F) where covariance matrix of $\beta$ is obtained from the correlation matrix of gene expression defined by “Case” (instead of no correlation).